Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 58.5-point total in four of nine games (44.4%) this season.
+- Fresno State and its opponents have gone over the current 60.5-point total in four of nine games this season.

-- The combined points per game average of the two teams, 64.3, is 5.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 64.3, is 3.8 points greater than Saturday's over/under.

-- These two squads combine to surrender 42.6 points per game, 15.9 fewer than this contest's over/under.
+- The 42.6 combined points per game that these two squads have allowed this season are 17.9 fewer than the 60.5 total in this contest.

-- Bulldogs games this season feature an average total of 59.3 points, a number 0.8 points higher than Saturday's over/under.
+- The average total in Bulldogs games this season is 59.3, 1.2 points fewer than Saturday's total of 60.5 .

 Fresno State Stats and Trends

-- The Bulldogs have covered the spread twice this season when favored by 5 points or more (in four chances).

-- Fresno State's games this year have hit the over on five of nine set point totals (55.6%).
+- Fresno State's games this year have gone over the total in five out of nine opportunities (55.6%).

 - Fresno State is 5-3 against the spread and 6-2 overall this season when the team scores more than 21.8 points.

-- When Fresno State piles up over 404.1 yards, the team is 4-3 against the spread and 6-1 overall.
+- Fresno State is 4-3 against the spread and 6-1 overall when the team churns out over 404.1 yards.

-- This year, the Bulldogs have turned the ball over 17 times, while the Broncos have forced 17.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.